 If you are interested in enrolling in doctoral studies, you must first submit proof that your declaration of intent to pursue a doctorate has been accepted by the relevant faculty at Technische Universität Berlin.
 This means you must first submit the declaration of intent to the faculty service center of the relevant faculty.
 The faculty board will then inform you whether you have been admitted as a doctoral candidate and of any conditions of your admission.
 The TU Berlin Doctoral Regulations require all doctoral candidates not employed at TU Berlin to enroll as doctoral students.

-You can find complete information about enrollment in the doctorate info sheet.
 When enrolling, please be sure to state the degree program offered by TU Berlin which most closely matches with your field of work.

 To enroll you must have received the faculty board decision confirming the faculty’s acceptance of your declaration of intent to pursue a doctorate and stating whether you will be completing your doctorate in English or German.